bluesky314/BraTS/README.md

 # BraTS

 Some files on BraTS Segmentation Dataset.
-Some things are messy.
+Some things are messy. unetmodularpatch is a more recent patch based approach.